SimonIsCoding/darkly/flag12/Resources/README.md

 # Burp Suite - Header Manipulation Guide

+## Why is it dangerous ?
+1. HTTP headers (Referer, User-Agent, etc.) are not proof of identity: attackers can easily forge them.
+Relying solely on these values is tantamount to trusting data provided by the adversary.

+2. If the server grants privileges or secrets based solely on these headers, an attacker can obtain them without actual authentication (flag capture, sensitive data, restricted actions).
+This is therefore an access/authorization failure.

 ## Prerequisite:

 When you click on the copyright icon, it redirects you to the following URL: